jimohola/Data_Visualization_Using_Python/README.md

 ### Data Description:

 MovieLens data sets were collected by the GroupLens Research Projectat the University of Minnesota.
-[Dataset Source](https://grouplens.org/datasets/movielens/100k/)
+[Data Source](https://grouplens.org/datasets/movielens/100k/)

 ### Context: